How?

 • Automate tasks.

 What these authors went on to talk about was the 'Complexity Trap': the tendency to think that adding new features to a product or service is the only way to retain customers.
-This is especially true for the information technology industry, where often, leading Software-as-a-Service (SaaS) publishers typically commit to several product feature upgrades every few months.
+This is especially true for the information technology industry, where often, leading SaaS publishers will commit to several product feature upgrades every few months.

 When we look at Salesforce, as a startup challenger in Customer Relationship Management (CRM) systems in 1999, it delivered on the power of simplicity versus established on-premise software publishers, Siebel, Inc. Over time, 'feature creep' has undermined this advantage.